 Stop #1 – The Tasting Room

 Arriving before the tasting room opened to the public, we gathered around and were handed a plastic wine glass.
 Nice start to a hike!
 Once everyone was there we were given instructions on the hike, some warnings about wildlife and we headed out toward the wine caves.
-John, our guide, did a wonderful job answering everyone’s questions about the winery, vineyards, winemaking and the history of the valley.
+John, our guide, did a wonderful job answering everyone’s questions about the winery, vineyards, winemaking, and the history of the valley.

-Passing by the wine caves and behind the large stainless steel tanks we walked as a large group eager to absorb everything on the tour!
+Passing by the wine caves and behind the large stainless steel tanks, we walked as a large group eager to absorb everything on the tour!
 John stopped at the first low vineyard and explained how the vineyard team keeps the vines trimmed up and trained.

-On our way to the ponds we paused beneath a giant oak tree to learn about the old farming equipment and how it was used.
+On our way to the ponds, we paused beneath a giant oak tree to learn about the old farming equipment and how it was used.
 The path was nice and wide and flat.
-Then turned onto a dirt path and started walking through the vineyard rows to the waste water ponds.
+Then turned onto a dirt path and started walking through the vineyard rows to the wastewater ponds.
 We were lucky enough to see baby geese and baby ducks!!!
 John talked about the water and ponds and we continued on through the vineyards while learning about the history of the valley.

 Stop #2 – Sauvignon Blanc Wine Tasting

 John led us on a slight detour out of the vineyards and into a small grove of oak trees.
-We all noticed the bucket with ice and wine in it and said how nice it would be to have these sort of pit stops on all of our hikes! 🙂 The first Kunde wine we tasted was their Sauvignon Blanc.
+We all noticed the bucket with ice and wine in it and said how nice it would be to have these sorts of pit stops on all of our hikes! 🙂 The first Kunde wine we tasted was their Sauvignon Blanc.
 Delicious and refreshing!
 Oh and we learned a magic trick with wine bottles with screwcaps!
 John showed us how to open the wine by sliding it down his arm (check out the YouTube video at the end of this post to see him do this with the rosé!).

 All of us were in awe of how beautiful the vineyards are right now, we didn’t know it would only get better from here!